Top 29 Japanese Fashion Trends In 2022

 Over-structured, anime Harajuku accessories have always been part of Japanese fashion trends.

-Bear in mind that there’s no one popular accessory to wear but combinations of accessories from the many facets of the Japanese street fashion scene.
+Bear in mind that there’s no one popular accessory to wear but combinations of accessories from the many facets of the Japanese anime fashion scene.

 For maximum effect, complete with dramatic makeup, knee socks, and dyed hair.

-We’re talking about the best Japanese fashion trends here; what else?!
+We’re talking about the best Japanese anime style here; what else?!

 24/29